-The LPC47M10x offers support for power management events (PMEs).
-A power management event is requested by a function via the assertion of the nIO PME signal.
-In the LPC47M10x, the nIO PME is asserted by active transitions on the ring indicator inputs nRI1 and nRI2, valid NEC infrared remote control frames, active keyboard-data edges, active mouse-data edges, programmable edges on GPIO pins and fan tachometer event.
-The GP42/nIO PME pin, when selected for the nIO PME function, can be programmed to be active high or active low via the polarity bit in the GP42 register.
+The LPC47S42x offers support for Power Management Events (PMEs), also referred to as System Control Interrupt (SCI) events in an ACPI system.
+A power management event is indicated to the chipset via the assertion of the nIO\PME signal.
+In the LPC47S42x, the nIO\PME is asserted by active transitions on the ring indicator inputs nRI1 and nRI2, active keyboard-data edges, active mouse-data edges, Wakeup on Specific key, Super I/O Device Interrupts, Watchdog Timer, programmable edges on GPIO pins and fan tachometer event.
+The GP42/nIO\PME pin, when selected for the nIO\PME function, can be programmed to be active high or active low via the polarity bit in the GP42 register.
 The output buffer type of the pin can be programmed to be open-drain or push-pull via bit 7 of the GP42 register.
-The nIO PME pin function defaults to active low, open-drain output.
+The nIO\PME pin function defaults to active low, open-drain output.

-The PME functionality is controlled by the PME status and enable registers in the runtime registers block, which is located at the address programmed in configuration registers 0x60 and 0x61 in Logical Device A. The PME Enable bit, PME\EN, globally controls PME Wake-up events.
+PME functionality is controlled by the PME status and enable registers in the runtime registers block, which is located at the address programmed in configuration registers 0x60 and 0x61 in Logical Device A. The PME Enable bit, PME\EN, globally controls PME Wake-up events.
 When PME\EN is inactive, the nIO\PME signal can not be asserted.
 When PME\EN is asserted, any wake source whose individual PME Wake Enable register bit, is asserted can cause nIO\PME to become asserted.

-The PME\STS bit in the PME Wake Status register indicates that an enabled wake source has occurred, and if the PME\EN bit is set, has asserted the nIO\PME signal.
-The PME Status bit is asserted by active transitions of enabled PME Wake sources.
-PME\Status will become asserted independent of the state of the global PME enable bit, PME En.
+The PME Wake Status register indicates that an enabled wake source has occurred and if the PME\EN bit is set, asserted the nIO\PME signal.
+The PME Status bit is asserted by active transitions of PME Wake sources.
+PME\STS will become asserted independent of the state of the global PME enable, PME\EN.